Relating Different Definitions of Linear Series on Tropical Curves

+We now work to extend realizability to higher rank, but only as local arrays of structured tropical linear series.
+That is, we will approach the following questions:

+\begin{question} Are all permutation arrays realizable as local arrays of structured tropical linear series?
+What about tropical linear series? \end{question}

+We leave open these questions, which are in fact equivalent.
+Say the local array of a tropical linear series $\Sigma$ at a point $v$ is $\overline{P}$, which is the redundant closure of a permutation array $P$.
+Consider the tropical linear series $\Sigma|_{\mathrm{Star}_{\epsilon}(v)} \subseteq R(s \cdot v)$ where $\epsilon$ is sufficiently small so that the generators of $\Sigma$ do not bend away from $v$ and $s$ is sufficiently large.
+On a star metric graph, we may construct a suitable slope structure for $\Sigma|_{\mathrm{Star}_{\epsilon}(v)}$ at all points away from the central vertex by Corollary \ref{Cor:tls-structured-at-small-dimension-points}.
+So, if the local array of the central point is the redundant closure of a permutation array, then the tropical linear series is structured.
+We will answer the question for permutation arrays of rank $r+1=3$ and leave the general case open.

-For realization of permutation arrays as local arrays of combinatorial limit linear series, it suffices to show that $\Sigma$ satisfies \ref{prop:BNRP} for all effective divisors $E$ of degree $r$ and that the elements of $P$ satisfy Property \ref{prop:P3}.
-By construction, $\Sigma$ will have an $r$-slope structure, so one may use Remark \ref{Rmk:is-CLLS} to show that $\Sigma$ is a combinatorial limit linear series.
-We will show that this is possible for $r=2$.
-Because of the length of the proofs, we will split up the argument.
+It suffices to show that $\Sigma_P$ satisfies \ref{prop:BNRP} for all effective divisors of degree $2$ and that the elements of $P$ satisfy \ref{prop:P3}.
+Because of the length of the proofs, we will split up this argument.